michael-berman/Grills/README.md

 ### Demo the provided app

-To demo the DemoGrills app, simply clone the repo and then type in the following within your terminal to run the serve:
+To demo the DemoGrills app, simply clone the repo and then type in the following within your terminal to run the server:

 ```
 bundle exec ruby DemoGrills/demo_server.rb